shivani8826/Online-Purchasing-System/README.md

 Adding/Withdrawing the Money into/from the User Wallet : The User can Add or Withdraw the money from His/Her Wallet.

 View User Profile : The User can see His/Her Name , Phone Number , Avaiable Balance in His/Her Wallet , Login Id .

+*Only one User at a time is allowed!!